Psygnosis: Early years

+Sale to Sony and expansion

-In 1993 the company was acquired by Sony Electronic Publishing.
+In 1993 the company was acquired by Sony Electronic Publishing (which later folded into Sony Computer Entertainment).
 The acquisition cost Sony £20 million.
 In preparation for the September 1995 introduction of Sony's PlayStation console in Western markets, Psygnosis started creating games using the PlayStation as primary reference hardware.
 Among the most famous creations of this period were Wipeout, G-Police, and the Colony Wars series, some of which were ported to PC and to other platforms.
 The PlayStation marked a turning point in Psygnosis's game design, moving away from the prerendered graphics and limited gameplay that the company had become associated with.
 This was a successful period for the company; in the 1995–96 financial year, Psygnosis games accounted for 40% of all video games sales in Europe.
+The company Sony Psygnosis was once renamed to Sony Interactive Europe on August 17, 1995, but did not last long.

 The acquisition was rewarding for Sony in another aspect: development kits for PlayStation consoles.
-As it had previously published PSY-Q development kits for various consoles by SN Systems, Psygnosis arranged for them to create a development system for the PS based on cheap PC hardware.
+As it had previously published PSY-Q development kits for various consoles by SN Systems, Psygnosis arranged for it to create a development system for the PS based on cheap PC hardware.
 Sony evaluated the system during CES in January 1994 and decided to adopt it.

-As Psygnosis expanded after the Sony buyout, another satellite office was opened in Century Building with later offices opening in Stroud, London, Chester, Paris, Germany, and Foster City in California (as the Customer Support & Marketing with software development done in San Francisco), now the home of Sony Computer Entertainment America.
+As Psygnosis expanded after the Sony buyout, another satellite office was opened in Century Building with later offices opening in Stroud, London (started development in 1993, second studio in 1996, evoled into Camden), Chester (started development in 1996), Paris (started development in 1994), Germany, Manchester (started development in 1996), Leeds (started development in 1996) and Foster City in California (as the Customer Support & Marketing with software development done in San Francisco, who started operations in 1997), now the home of Sony Computer Entertainment America.
+Soon after Sony took over, its offices in the US moved from Cambridge to Foster City in 1995 ahead of the launch of PlayStation.
 The company headquarters has resided at Wavertree Technology Park since 1995.

+The original London studio was started in 1993 and it was headed by a set of developers namely Anthony Taglione (credited as TAG), Stuart Sargassion, Richard Weeks and Peter Marshall, among others.
+It was known for Bram Stoker's Dracula, Microcosm, MegaMorph, the aborted CD32 version of Novastorm, Hexx: Heresy of the Wizard and Alpha Storm, before evolving into the Camden studio with the development of Blast Radius.